Tips on How To Name Your Film or Video Production Company

 Many production companies have aspirational names that point to the type of work they are trying to create.
 This could be a name that evokes the beauty of the medium, similar to the independent production company Magnolia Pictures.

-Perhaps you want a name that’s more focused on the groundbreaking technical aspects of your industry, so a name similar to Millennium Pictures or Relativity Media would fit the bill.
+Perhaps you want a name more focused on your industry’s groundbreaking technical aspects, so a name similar to Millennium Pictures or Relativity Media would fit the bill.

-If you want to be seen as an iconoclast going against the mainstream, brainstorm words that evoke that type of imagery right away, like “rogue” or “maverick”, to incorporate into your name.
+If you want to be seen as an iconoclast going against the mainstream, brainstorm words that immediately evoke that type of imagery, like “rogue” or “maverick,” to incorporate into your name.

 8. Capture the magic of nostalgia with a location or item from your past